okyada/edx-platform/docs/en_us/course_authors/source/exercises_tools/create_exercises_and_tools.rst

           :width: 100
           :alt: Google Hangout
      - :ref:`Google Instant Hangout`
      - You can add the ability for students to participate in instant hangouts directly from your course.
-With instant hangouts, students cani nteract through live video and voice, share screens and watch videos together, and collaborate on documents.
+With instant hangouts, students can interact through live video and voice, share screens and watch videos together, and collaborate on documents.
    * - .. image:: /Images/LTIExample.png
           :width: 100
           :alt: Example LTI component